Where Should I Buy My Rats From?

 How Many Rats Should I Get?

-Before you begin searching for your new rats, you need to decide how many you would like and if you would like to keep rats in the short- or long-term.
+Before you begin searching for your new rats, have a think about how many you would like and if you think you would like to keep rats in the short- or long-term.
 Rats are social animals, so you will need at least 2 at any given time.
 People often recommend having at least 3 to offer a better group dynamic and in case someone unexpectedly passes away so that you don't have a lone rat.
-Lone rats can become detached, stressed and ill, or can become very attention-seeking because of their loneliness, and this scenario should be avoided using good planning.
+Starting with 2 and adding another pair within 3-8mos is also valid, and it is often easier introducing kittens to younger rats.
+It also creates a nice group dynamic given the slight age differences.

 If you would like to keep rats long-term, you will need a "rolling group", where new additions join the group so that there is a ~8-14 month age gap between one pair/trio and the next.
 This drastically reduces your chances of having a lone rat, provides a nice group dynamic (more friends to interact with), and keeps the age gap large enough that you don't have an onslaught of vet bills in a short space of time from ageing rats.
+Note that not all rats like being a part of a larger group.
 For new owners, I recommend either obtaining a friendly rescue pair/trio then adding a couple of babies very soon afterwards, or obtaining a trio of babies.
 For existing owners, I recommend adding a pair or trio at a time while bearing in mind age gaps.

 If you only want to keep rats for a short while, you will need to have a plan in place for when you have 1 rat left.
 Some people prefer to rehome their rats when there are 2 left so that no one is left on their own.
 Some people have a home lined up for when they have 1 rat left.
 Some people decide that they do want to continue keeping rats so add more.